 There was a time when all you needed was a pen and paper, and although these items still have a place, no-one hands in hand-written essays anymore, so high-tech devices are required.
 Get ready for the new term with these 11 essential gadgets.

 If you can only get one item on this list, then a laptop is the most important.
 Having a portable computer means you can write essays, do research and catch up with family wherever you are.
 There is a great choice of affordable options on the market, but go for something with a decent keyboard so that typing up essays doesn’t become a chore.

-Budget: Acer ES1-531 with 15.6″ screen, Intel Celeron N3050 Dual Core processor and 4GB of RAM.
-If you want an excellent laptop at well under £300 then you won’t go too far wrong with this one.
-Blowout: Apple MacBook Pro 13.3-inch – the basic model sports an Intel Dual Core i5 2.7GHz processor and 128GB of flash storage.
-Ultra thin, it retails for just under £1,000, so it’s definitely not cheap, but it’s the laptop that most students dream of.
+Blowout: Apple MacBook Air 13.6″ Liquid Retina Display – best for creative students.
+It’s definitely not cheap, but it’s the laptop that most students dream of.
 MacBooks also have a longer shelf-life than other laptops though, so it could be considered an investment.
 If buying one remember to use the generous student discount that Apple offers.